When in my professional career, my gaming mouse pad was dirty, I usually got a new mouse pad sponsored.

-3. Now, you take a sponge and rub the mousepad.
-If your mousepad is printed, you should not rub too hard because otherwise, the print could be damaged.
+3. Now, you take a sponge and rub the mouse pad.
+If your mouse pad is printed, you should not rub it too hard because otherwise, the print could be damaged.

 In general, dirt on the surface can negatively influence the position detection of the mouse sensor.
-Dirt can also reduce the sliding capability.
+Dirt can also reduce the sliding capability of the surface.
 The bacterial load on the surface after use is similar to that of a keyboard or mouse.

 Maybe this shocking information will help: A study showed that a desktop has 400 times more bacteria on its surface than a toilet seat.
 (Source)

-Can I Put a Mousepad in the Washing Machine?
+Can I Put a Gaming Mouse Pad in the Washing Machine?

 Additionally, it would be best if you considered a few things.

-As already explained, many mouse pads do not tolerate heat, and if you machine wash such a mousepad at 60 °C, it will most likely be the first and only time. 😁
+As already explained, many mouse pads do not tolerate heat, and if you machine wash such a mouse pad at 140°F (60 °C), it will most likely be the first and only time. 😁

-After washing, the mousepad has to air dry for at least 24 hours.
+After washing, the gaming mouse pad has to air dry for at least 24 hours.

 Most manufacturers do not recommend washing mouse pads in the washing machine, and therefore I would recommend the hand method.